Six Sigma is a scientific methodology that strives to achieve perfect quality in the eyes (a.k.a. Voice) of the Customer.

 The methodology not only strives to maximize profits but ensures stability in those returns and predictability.

 The formula below simply states that a process output (Y) is a function of its inputs.
 Too often companies measure the Y to heavily and focus on controlling just the 'Y' rather than focus the inputs and this can create conflicting focus across the company on too many inputs or not the most vital inputs.

 Y = an output, the effect, or the symptom (there is one output)

 X = an input to the process, a cause, a variable (likely many inputs)

 While the outputs are important, Six Sigma focuses on controlling the inputs to get an output the has minimal variation, is on target, and meets the customer specifications.

 There may be a few to several thousand inputs.
 The Six Sigma team's job is to identify and prioritize them through subjective and statistical analysis for improvement opportunities.
-Then, a relentless drive to improve and SUSTAIN the improvements prior to closing the charter.
+Then, a relentless drive to make the improvements and SUSTAIN the gains prior to closing the contract.

 Green Belt Program (1,000+ Slides)

 Cost of Quality